cameraui/sdk/go/docs/api/manager.md

 ## type NotificationManager

-NotificationManager hands out the plugin's outgoing notification API.
+NotificationManager publishes notifications into the host.

 Plugins call Publish to ask the host to fan a Notification out to every installed Notifier\-plugin and the in\-app UI.
 The host applies user settings \(master toggle, per\-source toggle, quiet hours\) and the publishing plugin's declared capabilities; calls from plugins without CapabilityPublishNotifications are silently dropped.